Marcia Billings, a 47-year-old female; , comes to the emergency department because of abdominal pain.

 - Examinee reacted appropriately to challenge.

 Suggested response to challenge: “Ms. Billings, I understand that you may be sensitive about your weight, and it is not my intention to lecture you.
-I can assure you that, as your physician, I want you to be in the very best possible health, and it is my job to look for ways for the two of us can get you there together.
+I can assure you that, as your physician, I want you to be in the very best possible health, and it is my job to look for ways for the two of us to get you there, together.
 Would you be interested in discussing some options for how we can do that?”

 - : The pain associated with cholecystitis is usually constant and prolonged (> 6 hours), which is the case in this patient.
 It is also typically worse after meals and associated with nausea and vomiting.
-Even though this patient does not have jaundice and only has a low-grade fever, a positive Murphy sign is characteristic of cholecystitis, making this the most likely differential diagnosis.
+Even though this patient does not have jaundice and only has a low-grade fever, a positive Murphy sign is characteristic of acute cholecystitis, making this the most likely differential diagnosis.